Study finds films lag significantly in Latino representation

 “At a time where Latinos in our country are facing intense concerns over their safety, we urgently need to see the Latino community authentically and accurately represented throughout entertainment,” Smith said in a statement.

-Researchers found that in the films studied, 4% were Latino, and most of those filmmakers — 71% — were from outside the U.S. Out of the 1,335 directors, only one was a Latina.
+Researchers found that in the films studied, 4% had a Latino director, and most of those filmmakers — 71% — were from outside the U.S. Out of the 1,335 directors, only one was a Latina.
 Among producers, just 3% were Latino.

 The study also found that Latinos, when they are on screen, frequently appear in stereotyped roles.
 In the most popular films at the U.S. box office, Latinos are depicted as criminals 24% of the time; 17% were portrayed as poor or with a low income.